codio/knowledge/source/instructors/authoring/assessments/advanced-code-test.rst

 pycodestyle
 ----------------------

- If you choose **pycodestyle**, you must first install it.
+  If you want to use pycodestyle, you must first install it.
 Use the following commands to install pycodestyle:

 .. code:: ini